pseale/monopoly-dotnet/README.md

 Usage
 -----

+Download/clone this project's source, run the app (it creates its own database in App_Data), and read the source as desired.

+To run the web tests, use any NUnit test runner and run the entire test suite.
+The test run will fire up an IISExpress instance and a Selenium-driven browser.
+Do not touch the browser.

-Download this project, run the app (it creates its own database in App_Data), and read the source as desired.
-I created this sample project with a copy of Visual Studio 2013 **Preview** (emphasis on Preview), so if you're running the RC or anything newer, **there might be some weirdness with Nuget packages**.
+VS2013 version note: I created this sample project with a copy of Visual Studio 2013 **Preview** (emphasis on Preview), so if you're running the RC or anything newer, **there might be some weirdness with Nuget packages**.
 For example, all of the MVC 5 Identity packages have changed significantly; even some of the package names have changed.
 Also, I have read that for the final release, they plan to use Bootstrap 3, and this project uses Bootstrap 2, so there's no telling what will happen visually when you upgrade.

-To run the automated web tests, use any NUnit test runner and run all tests, which will fire up an IISExpress instance and a Selenium-driven browser.
-Do not touch the browser.

 Things I am mildly to moderately ashamed of
 -------------------------------------------